 However, if you do decide to transfer out of a final salary pension scheme, the amount you’ll receive in exchange is called the “cash equivalent transfer value”.
 You’ll also then need to reinvest this money into another pension scheme, which can be a headache.

-It’s also important to note that if the benefits from your final salary pension are valued at more than £30,000 then you’ll need to seek financial advice before making a transfer.
+It’s also important to note that if the benefits from your final salary pension are valued at more than £30,000 then you’ll need to seek financial advice before making a final salary pension transfer.

-This is a very big decision, and the Financial Conduct Authority believe that it will be in most people’s best interests to keep their defined benefit pension rather than undertake a transfer.
+This is a very big decision, and the Financial Conduct Authority believes that it will be in most people’s best interests to keep their defined benefit pension rather than undertake a transfer.
 However, the decision is ultimately yours.

 Is retiring as soon as I’m able the right decision?

-When you’ve reached the normal retirement age for your final salary pension, it’s understandable why you might be tempted to retire as soon as you can.
+When you’ve reached the normal retirement age for your final salary pension, it’s understandable why you might be tempted by the idea of an early retirement.
 However, you also need to consider whether it’s the right decision for you.

 Retirement is a time that you should be able to relax and enjoy the rewards of your lifetime of hard work and so it’s important to be able to retire with confidence.
 Even if you have a generous final salary pension scheme, it’s important to ensure that you have enough in retirement so you don’t need to worry about money.